 2. The Buyer Will Schedule Inspections (home, termite, roof, etc)

-3. A Buyer Will Likely Ask For Repairs After Reviewing The Home Inspection
+3. Will A Buyer Ask For Repairs After Reviewing The Home Inspection?

 In Arizona, buyers are required to provide the seller with a copy of the home inspection.
 Along with the inspection report, you will likely get a repair request.
 You will have five days to respond to the request.
 You can agree to make all the requested repairs or refuse to do any.
 Sellers can also agree to some items and decline the repair of others.
 There are times when a seller will offer a buyer credit in lieu of actually making the repairs.
 If the seller does not agree to complete all requested repairs (or come to an agreement with the buyer for a buyer credit) the buyer can cancel the contract and have their earnest money refunded.
 Sellers also need to understand that if the buyer does cancel, the next buyer will do a home inspection, and the same items will likely come up again.

 The Arizona purchase contract requires a buyer to submit a loan prequalification form with their initial offer.
 The contract also requires the buyer to submit a loan status update 10 days after the contract is executed.
-After this, buyers should provide a weekly update (provided by the buyer’s lender) so the seller knows the buyer’s loan is moving along and the buyer is providing requested documents to their lender.
+After this, buyers should provide a weekly update (provided by the buyer’s lender) so the seller knows the buyer’s loan is moving along and the buyer is providing requested documents to their lender as needed.
+Most seller’s agents are looking for the weekly update to ensure everything with the buyer is on schedule for the closing.

-5. Sellers Need to Complete any Agreed Upon Repairs
+5. Do Sellers Need to Complete Agreed Upon Repairs?
+Seller Contract to Close – What Sellers Should Expect

-6. Make the House Available for The Appraiser
+6. Does the Seller Need to Make the House Available for The Appraiser?

-7. Complete any Documents the Title Agency Sends You
+7. Should I Complete any Documents the Title Agency Sends me?

 Once you are under contract, the title company receives a copy of the purchase contract and the buyer’s earnest money.
 They will send you documents to complete.
 Be sure to complete and return these in a timely manner.
 One of the key documents asks where you want the proceeds from the sale of the house wired.
 You may also elect to receive a check.
 Keep in mind that many banks today place a hold on large checks, so if you need these funds immediately, consider having funds wired.
 Also, the title company will ask if you have a loan on the property.
 If so, you will need to provide the lender and loan number information.
 Also, you will need to sign a document to authorize the title company to contact the lender to obtain your loan pay off.You may also enjoy reading, 10 Things to know when selling a home

 The title company will conduct a title search on your property.
-This search identifies any lien on the property.
+This search identifies any liens on the property.
 The title search will show your current loan, but it will also show any other liens on your property.
-These could be liens placed by the IRS, any mechanic’s liens for work performed.
-For example, if you had remodeling work done on your house, but didn’t pay the contract, the contractor could place a lien on the property.
+These could be liens placed by the IRS or any mechanic’s liens for work performed.
+For example, if you had remodeling work done on your house, but didn’t pay the contract, the contractor could have placed a lien on the property.

 Once your house is under contract you will want to contact movers for estimates and scheduling if you are planning to use a moving company.
 Spring and summer months are especially busy for moves.
 The closing date on your contract is the date when ownership is transferred from the seller to the buyer.